ISEAL-Community/iseal-core/README.md

   - Update links to final version (from alanorth to iseal GitHub)
   - Add more information and instructions to README.md
 - Schema
-  - Rename to iseal-core.csv
   - Remove combined "latLong" fields (they can be inferred from the separate fields)
   - Remove controlled vocabularies from the schema CSVs
 - Site
   - Change "Suggested element" to "DSpace mapping"?
-  - Add page for FSC schema extension

 ## License